cypress-io/cypress-documentation/content/api/commands/attachfile.md

 cy.get('input[type=file]').attachFile('@myFixture')
 ```

 Note the use of `null` encoding.
-By default, `cy.fixture()` `cy.readFile()` attempt to interpret files read from disk, which would result in a json file being decoded and re-encoded as a utf-8 string - the contents would be preserved, but formatting would not be, and the encoding might change.
+By default, `cy.fixture()` and `cy.readFile()` attempt to interpret files read from disk, which would result in a JSON file being decoded and re-encoded as a utf-8 string - the contents would be preserved, but formatting would not be and the encoding might change.
 See [`cy.fixture`](/api/commands/fixture) or [`cy.readFile`](/api/commands/readfile) for more details on file encoding.

 ### From an API response